handhurin/embedded-prog-tutorial/exercice-2/ReadmeEN.md

 }
 ```

-**Note:** You'll soon realise that it's going to be impossible to manage several GPIOs connected to the same interrupt.
+**Note:** You'll soon realize that it's going to be impossible to manage several GPIOs connected to the same interrupt.
 This is one of the limitations of STM32 EXTI lines.

 ## 4. System programming

+Now it's a question of implementing everything that has been done previously to meet the specifications.

+**Question 13:** Before the while(1) in main, in the init function, initialise the I2C and GPIOs and set the LM75 configuration.

+**Question 14:** Modify main so as to read the temperature every second and store the information for the last two minutes.
+We could use an array to do this but any other method is welcome.

+**Question 15:** Complete the interrupts for the LM75 OS pin and the user button.
+The OS pin must drive the LED on the board, while the button must be able to print the last 2 minutes of data.

+At this point the project should work and meet the specifications.

 ## 5. Programming standard: MISRA C